raman-1999/Image-Slider/README.md

 # Image-Slider
-A simple image slider with parallax effect and smooth horizontal scrolling
+A simple image slider with parallax effect and smooth horizontal scrolling.